Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Introduction

 \section{Introduction}

-Neural networks excel across many applications, yet a complete theoretical understanding of their efficiency remains an open problem.
-In the infinite-width limit, the Neural Tangent Kernel (NTK) theory approximates training dynamics as kernel regression \citep{jacot2018_NeuralTangent,allen-zhu2019_ConvergenceTheory}, and it enables the study of generalization by leveraging the classical theory of kernel regression and Reproducing Kernel Hilbert Spaces (RKHS) \citep{bauer2007_RegularizationAlgorithms,yao2007_EarlyStopping}.
-However, the NTK theory does not explain why finite-width networks, which adapt their features during training, often outperform traditional methods \citep{ghorbani2020neural,gatmiry2021_OptimizationAdaptive,karp2021local,shi2023provable,wenger2023_DisconnectTheory,seleznova2022_AnalyzingFinite}.
+Many modern learning procedures are adaptive: during training they update a representation, which effectively changes the induced kernel.
+Such adaptivity can improve generalization when it increases alignment between the learned kernel and the target function \citep{ba2022_HighdimensionalAsymptotics,kunin2024get,liu2024connectivity,bordelon2025how,xu2025three,zhang2024towards}.
+In contrast, classical theory for fixed kernel regression does not capture this effect.
+For instance, the Neural Tangent Kernel (NTK) theory approximates training dynamics as kernel regression \citep{jacot2018_NeuralTangent,allen-zhu2019_ConvergenceTheory}, which enables the study of generalization using the classical regression theory in Reproducing Kernel Hilbert Spaces (RKHS) \citep{bauer2007_RegularizationAlgorithms,yao2007_EarlyStopping}.
+However, the NTK approximation is intrinsically non-adaptive and therefore cannot explain why finite-width networks, whose features evolve during training, often outperform traditional methods \citep{ghorbani2020neural,gatmiry2021_OptimizationAdaptive,karp2021local,shi2023provable,wenger2023_DisconnectTheory,seleznova2022_AnalyzingFinite}.

-A growing line of work directly studies adaptivity, i.e., learning representations or kernel properties during training \citep{ba2022_HighdimensionalAsymptotics,kunin2024get,liu2024connectivity,bordelon2025how,xu2025three,zhang2024towards}.
-Simplified models show that learning \emph{eigenvalues} (with eigenfunctions fixed) can align the kernel with the signal and improve performance \citep{li2024improving,li2025diagonal}.
-The common thread is signal-kernel alignment: performance improves when the target's energy concentrates on leading eigenfunctions \citep{arora2019_FinegrainedAnalysisa,woodworth2020_KernelRich,kornblith2019similarity,radhakrishnan2024mechanism}.
-However, classical RKHS theory relies heavily on fixed spectral assumptions (e.g., polynomial eigenvalue decay) and specific signal regularity conditions (e.g., source conditions)~\citep{engl1996regularization}, which do not apply to learned spectra.
-To explain the observed advantages of adaptive kernel methods, we need a refined theoretical framework that goes beyond fixed-kernel assumptions.
+Recent simplified models isolate one tractable form of adaptivity: learning the kernel eigenvalues while keeping the eigenfunctions fixed.
+In these settings, reshaping the spectrum can increase signal-kernel alignment and lead to better performance \citep{li2024improving,li2025diagonal}.
+More broadly, many analyses point to the same mechanism: generalization improves when the target places more energy on the leading kernel eigenfunctions \citep{arora2019_FinegrainedAnalysisa,woodworth2020_KernelRich,kornblith2019similarity,radhakrishnan2024mechanism}.
+However, classical RKHS theory is typically developed under fixed spectral assumptions, such as polynomial eigenvalue decay, together with signal regularity conditions, such as source conditions~\citep{engl1996regularization}.
+If the kernel is learned, these assumptions are difficult to justify.
+To explain the advantages of adaptive kernel methods, we need a refined theoretical framework that remains valid beyond fixed-kernel assumptions.